The UCC Library is here for you!

-- Interlibrary loan will continue to be available for online resources, but not for print resources.
+- Interlibrary loan will continue to be available for online and physical material.

 - We will be available to help students 1-1 with research for their assignments and questions about Canvas, Zoom, technology and the college via email, phone, and Zoom.
 See our Ask-a-Librarian page for these contact options.

 Ask-a-Librarian Forums in Your Canvas Courses